MinalJain17/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-Developed a web-based recommendation model using machine learning algorithms to efficiently suggest the top 5 most  relevant movies aligned with user preferences for overview, genre, cast and crew.
+Description: A web-based movie recommendation system using Scikit-Learn, NLTK, Pandas, and Streamlit.
+Recommends the top 5 movies based on user preferences for overview, genre, cast, and crew.
+Libraries: Scikit-Learn, NLTK, Pandas, Streamlit